scarf005/documentation/docs/quick-start.md

 ---

 # Quick Start
-Elysia is optimized for Bun which is a JavaScript runtime that aims to be a drop-in replacement for Node.js.
+Elysia is optimized for Bun, which is a JavaScript runtime that aims to be a drop-in replacement for Node.js.

 You can install Bun with the command below:
 ```bash